sarahjanesllc-labs/brutus-theme-cornfield/README.md

 ## Developers

-Running `grunt` from within the src/ directory should build everything and place it within ../public/.
+Running `grunt` and output is located in public/.